Virtual reality for effective, affordable and more fun learning.

 A vr training consists of the following components related to content, driving and management.

-Virtual reality training is passive or (semi)interactive.
+Virtual or mixed reality training is passive or (semi)interactive.
 In a passive variant, you get to see content and absorb information.
 In the interactive variant, you answer questions or perform actions.

 What do you use it for?